SmritiKaur/ETG_JasonBasedIMS/README.md

 6.)
 Displays the amount to be paid by the customer.

 7.)
-Updates the quantity in stock in the inventory accordingly (record.json)
+Updates the quantity of stock in the inventory ( record.json) after some items have been purchased by the customer.